flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 ### 3.2.
 Upcoming

-I put appointments, stuff I'm gonna do soon, that is bound by deadlines or just relatively urgent into the top level category *Upcoming*.
-This includes reminder items that refer to significant items in other top level categories.
+I put appointments, stuff I'm gonna do soon, that is bound by deadlines or just relatively urgent into the top-level category *Upcoming*.
+This includes reminder items that refer to significant items in other top-level categories.
 Of course, I prioritize the upcoming items, so they're listed in the order I plan to check them off.

 By the way, time-related perspectives like *Today* and *Upcoming* will integrate much better when I will add due dates and a time filter with a calendar view to Flowlist.

 ### 3.3.
 Today

-Every morning, I plan my day by creating a list in the top level item *Today*.
+Every morning, I plan my day by creating a list in the top-level item *Today*.
 <img src="/blog-images/software-development/flowlist/today_list.png" style="max-width:682px;margin-bottom:-20px">
 The planning involves the following steps: